Peter M Shipley

 Well, I do not have much to say at this point.
 I live in Berkeley, and am currently busy raising my son and working to pay off a mortgage.

-I specialize in Unix host and network security, TCP/IP Network design and implementation (got my CCNP CCDA), site security security architecture and design, and in the past I have done WWW/CGI design X11 windowing system programming (Widget writing and GUI design) but that was a long time ago.
-Here are copies of my resumé in MSWord format, pdf format, rtf format, and txt format.
+I specialize in Unix host and network security (long before security was considered important) TCP/IP Network design and implementation site security security architecture and design, and in the past I have done WWW/CGI design X11 windowing system programming (Widget writing and GUI design) but that was a long long time ago.

 Most of my writing (including Lectures & Slides) can be found at http://www.dis.org/filez/#shipley .